 Disney California Adventure Restaurants That Accept Dining Reservations

 - Carthay Circle books up about two weeks in advance, depending on the season.
 If you can’t get into this retro fine dining establishment, the swanky lounge and lobby have some tasty bar bits and cocktails that are sure to satisfy any walk-in.
 People tend to line up for the lounge before Carthay Circle opens for lunch around 11:30 a.m. and around 4:30 p.m. for dinner.
-Carthay Circle offers Frozen and World of Color dining packages, as well.
+Carthay Circle offers a Frozen dining package, as well.

 - Wine Country Trattoria: Reservations are recommended to dine where Napa Valley meets Tuscany.
 This location offers World of Color dining packages.

 - World of Color Dessert Party: This is not a restaurant, but it is a delicious way to relax and watch the World of Color while eating dessert and enjoying a beverage.
 Adult beverages are available, and tadpole beverages make a splash in a cool, light-up, wave-shaped World of Color stein.

 Downtown Disney Restaurants That Accept Dining Reservations

 Disney Hotel Restaurants That Accept Dining Reservations

 There are some great restaurants in the hotels.
 Our favorites for a nice, relaxing dinner (sometimes without Tad and Lily!) are Napa Rose at Disney's Grand Californian Hotel & Spa and Steakhouse 55 at Disneyland Hotel.
 There is also Storytellers Café at the Grand Californian and Disney's PCH Grill at Disney's Paradise Pier Hotel.
-Each hotel also offers a character breakfast/brunch as well as a character dinner at Goofy’s Kitchen.
+Each hotel also offers a character breakfast/brunch, as well as a character dinner at Goofy’s Kitchen.
 The newest character dining to join the lineup is the Disney Princess Breakfast Adventures Experience.
-This brunch brings princesses Napa Rose Thursday-Monday.
+This brunch brings princesses to Napa Rose Thursday through Monday.
 You can also make reservations for Afternoon Tea at Steakhouse 55.